 Governors contribute by gaining an understanding of the school, the challenges it faces and by being willing to ask questions.

 Please contact the school if you are interested in joining the Governing Body.
 We will be very pleased to hear from you.

-When someone is appointed as a governor, there is training available from the Local Authority.
-There is also one to one support from a current governor, who will become your governor ‘buddy’.
+When someone is appointed as a governor, they are required to complete training offered by the local authority.
+There is also one to one support from a current governor, who will become your governor mentor.